All Episodes

 Insurance policy is that you have people conspiring.

-Not only, remember, Lisa Pates testified, as we head into May, nine months into the investigation into so-called Trump-Russia collusion, by the very same people that gave Hillary Clinton a pass on the biggest obstruction of justice case in history, Then they go into the Trump-Russia so-called investigation Lisa Page confirms that they had no information.
+Not only, remember, Lisa Page testified as we head into May, nine months into the investigation into so-called Trump-Russia collusion by the very same people that gave Hillary Clinton a pass on the biggest obstruction of justice case in history.

-But anyway, then they start a leading media leak strategy, all coming from the same source, which is Hillary's bought and paid for dossier.
+But anyway, then they start a media leak strategy, all coming from the same source, which is Hillary's bought and paid for dossier.

-They get their willing accomplices in the media to spread their lies and propaganda from the dossier, and it creates an atmosphere where an impression is being created that, whoa, there really is something going on here.
+And it creates an atmosphere where an impression is being created that, whoa, there really is something going on here.

 And then it's used by the very same people, the phony information that they spread to whip up hysteria so that they can go forward after the firing of Comey on the 9th of May in 2017.

-But there was no evidence at all, according to Lisa Page that there was any reason to open a special counsel investigation.
+But there was no evidence at all, according to Lisa Page, that there was any reason to open a special counsel investigation.

 The whole House of Cards, the corruption, the silent coup is now exposed.

-No wonder Rod Rosenstein doesn't want to speak to the Senate uh Judiciary Committee, the House, sorry, the House Judiciary Committee.
+No wonder Rod Rosenstein doesn't want to speak to the Senate Judiciary Committee, the House, sorry, the House Judiciary Committee.

 No wonder.